 Chapter 7 Bankruptcy Can Help People Retain Their Assets

 Chapter 7 bankruptcy is a method to retain most or all your exempt assets, and all non-exempt assets may be used to pay off debts to creditors.
 Because this bankruptcy chapter does not include a repayment plan, this filing may be more suitable for people who are up-to-date with their mortgage payments and can continue paying their mortgage payments after filing.

 If you are facing potential foreclosure, your lawyer might suggest filing Chapter 13 bankruptcy instead, as this method can help you catch up with payments you fell behind on and offer a payment plan over three to five years.

-With both Chapter 7 and Chapter 13 bankruptcies, you might also be able to claim certain exemptions that can help you retain more assets.
+With both Chapter 7 and Chapter 13 bankruptcies, you might also be able to claim certain exemptions that can help you retain more assets and property in bankruptcy.

 Ask Your Lawyer About North Carolina Bankruptcy Exemptions

 Different states might allow certain exemptions when filing for bankruptcy, so it may be in your interest to ask your lawyer which exemptions you might qualify for.
 Bankruptcy exemptions can help people retain some or most of their assets when filing Chapter 7 bankruptcy, or it can serve as a way to refinance your debts if you are filing Chapter 13 bankruptcy.
 Your lawyer may go into more detail and explain which bankruptcy filing might be more suitable for your financial situation.

 In North Carolina Cases, debtors are usually prohibited from using the federal bankruptcy exemption system.
 To accommodate this barrier, people who want to file for bankruptcy may use state exemptions to help them.
 Below are two aspects of North Carolina exemption law that might help you not lose your house if you file Chapter 7 bankruptcy.